 I have been playing guitar since I was 12 years old.
 I am now in my mid 50’s but I still feel 25.
 OK, maybe some days 35.
 I have been in bands, studios and jazz orchestras all my life, and I love everything about live music.
 In the early 1980s, when The Police and U2 were still new acts, I was playing punk and new-wave in the clubs of Montreal.

 I have been performing all my professional life, but most of it is as a keynote speaker, talking to corporate audiences about technology and people.
 But there’s still a stage, an audience, and a sound crew, and it’s great fun in its own way.
 My speaking website is steveprentice.com.

 My occasional blogs on this website are about music and the showbiz industry.
-They are listed at the bottom of this home page, and I am also putting together an index of them here.
+An index of them is available here.

 My biggest audience (to date) was approximately 5,000, when I played with a group of bands during the Grey Cup festivities in Toronto, headlined by April Wine and Great Big Sea.